Jerry Springer's Life is a Cautionary Tale of Greed

 If that wiped his conscience clear, well, shame on him.

-At the end of the day, and the end of our life, I think we all hope we leave the world and the people we interacted with in a better place due to our actions.
+At the end of the day, and at the end of our lives, I think we all hope we leave the world and the people we interacted with in a better place because of our actions.

 Did Jerry Springer leave the world in a better place due to his life and actions?
 Ultimately, that’s for everyone to decide on their own.